 Our Favorite Books for Kids with Anxiety

-Whether it’s a fear of dogs or fear of the dark, fear of heights or fear of change, here is the our ultimate guide to books for kids with anxiety.
+Whether it’s a fear of dogs or fear of the dark, fear of heights or fear of change, fear of monsters or even (gulp!)
+Halloween, here is the our ultimate guide to books for kids with anxiety.
 We hope they help you as much as they have helped us!

 RELATED: We’ve got all of the best children’s books for you on Happily Ever Elephants, so make sure to check ’em out!